School Profile

 Our building was originally Central Manitoulin High School until the fall of 1969 when Manitoulin Secondary School opened its doors and the intermediate students from Mindemoya Public School moved in.
 The school was renamed Central Manitoulin Public School under the leadership of Principal Doug Lanktree.

 Years later, all grades moved to this building and Mindemoya Public School was closed.
 Since becoming Central Manitoulin Public School, the school has undergone some expansion.
-A daycare, gymnasium, library, offices and classrooms were added.
-The principals who have been here since Doug Lanktree are Fern Patterson, Everett Eadie, Lynne Kulha, Tracey Chapman, Christy Case, David Wiwchar, and Melissa Brandon, the current principal.
+A gymnasium, library, offices and classrooms were added.
+The daycare was built in 2018.
+The principals who have been here since Doug Lanktree are Fern Patterson, Everett Eadie, Lynne Kulha, Laurie Zahnow, Stan Drystek, Tracey Chapman, Christy Case, David Wiwchar, Shelley Tamura and Melissa Brandon, the current principal.

 Central Manitoulin Public School offers classes from Junior Kindergarten to Grade 8.
-We have 12 full time teachers, 1 half-time teacher, 2 educational assistants, 1 early childhood educator, 1 secretary, 1 part-time library clerk, 2 custodians and 1 principal.
-Currently, we have a special needs class which serves children in our catchment area, as well as that of other surrounding areas.
+Our enrolment is just over 200 students.
+Wealso have an Intensive Support Classroom (ISP) which serves children in our catchment area, as well as that of other surrounding areas.

 Extracurricular and Special Activities

 Central Manitoulin Public School is a spirited community school where students come first.
 We are extremely proud of our students as they participate in all aspects of school life.
-Fall Fair, robotics, Student Council, athletics, and the arts are just a few examples of how our Eagles have represented our school with distinction.
+Public Speaking, Fall Fair, EcoSchools, Student Council, Athletics, Robotics and the Arts are just a few examples of how our Eagles have represented our school with distinction.

 We have a staff and volunteers who are dedicated to providing wonderful opportunities for our students.
 Here are some of the activities organized at the school level:

 Our school has enjoyed many achievements and positive experiences.
-When our students travel outside our school, people say our children are wonderful ambassadors.
+When our students travel outside our school, people say our students are wonderful ambassadors.

 Community Involvement